 Gibbons Dr/High St/Fernside Blvd Safety Updates

-Based on extensive community feedback(PDF, 15MB), the updated recommendations call for fast-tracking quick-build neighborhood traffic calming to 2026-2027, as described below and shown in this diagram(PDF, 4MB):
+This project will install quick-build neighborhood traffic calming in 2026-2027, as described below and shown in this diagram:

 1. Interim safety measure at Gibbons/High/Fernside.
 Reduce turning speeds onto Gibbons Drive by installing a paint-and-post bulb-out at the southwest corner (no turn restriction).